Test score sheet with answers, grade A+ and pencil.

 • Redesigned teaching prizes for graduate students and non-ladder faculty are no longer based on scores on teaching evaluations.

-• The OUE and the Bok Center have developed a new teaching award for non-ladder faculty that is based on a range of criteria.
+• The OUE and the Bok Center developed a new teaching award for non-ladder faculty that is based on a range of criteria.
 Harvard Griffin GSAS is considering the possibility of expanding the Derek C. Bok Award for Excellence in Graduate Student Teaching to recognize and celebrate a larger number of GSAS students each year.